Arifa105/Custom_Wordpress_Plugin/README.md

 Add custom setting Link.

-filters
+Filters

 ## Note:

-Before Creating the Plugin make sure to set your **wp-config.php** file in your root directory installation of wordpress we define the WP debug global settings to through if it's not set to **true** every time you have an issue or every time you write something wrong like a bad PHP code or something like that your entire website is just not gonna print you're gonna see a blank page we don't want that because we're under development so we need to get all the debug information possible all the information that we need to understand what we did wrong and  how to fix our code
+Before Creating the Plugin make sure to set your **wp-config.php** file in your root directory installation of wordpress I define the WP debug global settings to through if it's not set to **true** every time you have an issue or every time you write something wrong like a bad PHP code or something like that your entire website is just not gonna print you're gonna see a blank page I don't want that because plugin under development so we need to get all the debug information possible all the information that I need to understand what I did wrong and how to fix our code